-Use Category pH Units Char Spawning and Rearing pH shall be within the range of 6.5 to 8.5, with a human-caused variation within the above range of less than 0.2 units.
-Core Summer Salmonid Habitat Same as above.
-Salmonid Spawning, Rearing, and Migration pH shall be within the range of 6.5 to 8.5 with a human-caused variation within the above range of less than 0.5 units.

-Use Category pH Units Salmonid Rearing and Migration Only Same as above. ((Non-anadromous)) Nonanadromous Interior Redband Trout Same as above.
-Indigenous Warm Water Species Same as above.

-- (h) Aquatic life fine sediment criteria.
-The following narrative criteria apply to all existing and designated uses for fresh water: - (i) Water bodies shall not contain excess fine sediment (<2 mm) from human-caused sources that impair designated uses. - (ii) When reference values are used to demonstrate compliance with the fine sediment criteria, measured conditions shall be compared to those from reference sites or regional data that represent least disturbed site conditions of a comparable water body or ecoregion.
-Reference locations should be comparable in hydrography, geology, ecology, and habitat to that of the water body evaluated. - (2) Recreational uses.
-The recreational use is primary contact recreation. - (a) General criteria.
-General criteria that apply to fresh water recreational uses are described in WAC 173-201A-260 (2)(a) and (b), and are for: - (i) Toxic, radioactive, and deleterious materials; and - (ii) Aesthetic values. - (b) Water contact recreation bacteria criteria.
+(h) (i) Aquatic life fine sediment criterion.
+The following narrative criterion applies to all existing and designated uses for fresh water:

+(ii) Water bodies shall not contain fine sediment (<2 mm) from anthropogenic sources at levels that cause adverse effects on aquatic life, their reproduction, or habitat.
+When reference sites are used, sediment conditions shall be compared to sites that represent least disturbed conditions of a neighboring or similar water body.

+(2) Recreational uses.
+The recreational use is primary contact recreation.

+(a) General criteria.
+General criteria that apply to fresh water recreational uses are described in WAC 173-201A-260 (2)(a) and (b), and are for:

+(i) Toxic, radioactive, and deleterious materials; and

+(ii) Aesthetic values.

+(b) Water contact recreation bacteria criteria.
 Table 200 (2)(b) lists the bacteria criteria to protect water contact recreation in fresh waters.
 These criteria are based on Escherichia coli (E. coli) and fecal coliform organism levels, and expressed as colony forming units (CFU) or most probable number (MPN).
 The use of fecal coliform organism levels to determine compliance will expire December 31, 2020.